animal-tree/Writing-stuff/BadStuff7-Consciousness.md

-**Too much of this is poorly written and does not represent the views of the writer**
+**Too much of this is poorly written and does not represent the views of the writer.**

 That the universe is conscious requires an *ad absurdum* argument.